Want to Come Sail with Us for a While?

 · You can organize open studio events during your stay (we’ll help you!)

 · Collaborative productions can potentially also be hosted on our sister platform, Last Frontier NYC

 A community of hardworking artists, Mothership NYC has no outside funding, so everybody on board must cover their own rent.
 However, knowing full well the brutal reality of the New York real estate market, we wish to make a sojourn with us feasible also for colleagues of limited means.
 Therefore, with the generous help of anonymous donors, we have created the annual NOoSPHERE Arts Residency Award: Once a year, we offer a month-long residency free of charge to one talented international artist.
 Selected by a committee of peers, the award winner will spend their time on board with us developing a creative project for presentation to the NYC audience on one of our Brooklyn stages.
-Annual deadline: February 4, with notification to winner on March 16.
+Annual deadline: February 4.
 The awardee will choose a month in the following year as their residency period.